-University of Louisville School of Dentistry (ULSD) offers outstanding clinical education using state-of-the-art simulation and technology.
-Exposure to biomedical research enhances the dental education experience.
-ULSD considers students partners in learning and seeks to provide students with the knowledge and skills needed to meet the challenges of today's dental profession.
-ULSD strives to foster and sustain an exemplary educational community that offers a nurturing and challenging intellectual climate, a respect for the spectrum of human diversity and a genuine understanding of the many differences that enrich a vibrant metropolitan research university.
+University of Louisville School of Dentistry (ULSD) offers outstanding clinical education using state-of-the-art simulation and technology enhanced by continuous exposure to biomedical research.
+Students become partners in learning as they acquire the knowledge and skills needed to meet the challenges of today's dental profession.
+ULSD fosters an exemplary educational community that offers a nurturing and challenging intellectual climate, respect for the spectrum of diversity and a genuine understanding of the many facets that enrich a vibrant metropolitan research university.